 Carbon monoxide is a scary gas that can be found in your home.
 What’s so frightening about carbon monoxide (CO) is that it doesn’t have an odor, color or taste, and therefore can’t be detected by the human senses.

 According to the Centers for Disease Control and Prevention (CDC), approximately 400 people in the U.S. die from carbon monoxide poisoning annually.
-This is why it’s so important you have working carbon monoxide detectors in your home.
+This is why it’s so important you have working carbon-monoxide detectors in your home that alert you when levels become too high.

 Most Common Carbon Monoxide Poisoning Sources